-Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool.
+Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool and a certificate of deposit.
 The external local government investment pool is recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 The District is entitled to invest any and all of its funds in certificates of deposit, direct debt securities of the United States of America or the State of Texas, certain Federal agency securities and other types of municipal bonds, fully collateralized repurchase agreements, commercial paper and local government investment pools.
 The District's investment policies and types of investments are governed by Section 2256 of the Government Code ("Public Fund Investments Act").
+The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.